TASER: Table Agents for Schema-guided Extraction and Recommendation: Introduction

-\textbf{Contribution 1:} We propose a novel table extraction methodology, \textbf{TASER} (Table Agents for Structured Extractions and Recommendation) that undertakes table detection, classification, extraction, and recommendations in a singular pipeline by leveraging the provided schema.
-We compare our methodology against predominant table extraction methodologies and report TASER's 10.1\% outperformance against Table Transformer \citep{yang2022tableformerrobusttransformermodeling} for detection.
+\textbf{Contribution 1:} We propose a continuously learning, agentic table extraction methodology, \textbf{TASER} (Table Agents for Schema-guided Extraction and Recommendation) that performs detection, classification, extraction, and recommendation in a single pipeline by leveraging the schema invoked as a tool call.
+TASER is layout-agnostic and can operate for tables of any format.
+We compare our methodology against predominant methodologies and report TASER's 10.1\% improvement over Table Transformer \citep{yang2022tableformerrobusttransformermodeling} for detection.

-\textbf{Contribution 2:} Once the initial schema is given, we prove the effectiveness of our Recommender Agent to continuously improve the initial schema - reflecting a tunable and continuous self-learning loop.
-Throughout our training, we discover that small batches are optimal in providing diverse and comprehensive recommendations to the original schema--however, at the cost of redundant recommendations.
-In contrast, large batches drive high precision recommendations - however, at the cost of diversity.
-Thus, our results establish that self-learning via agents for table extraction is tunable; through adjusting batch size, we can directly control schema refinement to maximize actionable coverage while minimizing redundancy.
+\textbf{Contribution 2:} We demonstrate the effectiveness of our Recommender Agent to continuously improve the initial schema - reflecting a tunable and continuous self-learning loop.
+Throughout our training, we found that small batches are optimal for providing diverse and comprehensive recommendations to the original schema--however, at the cost of redundant recommendations.
+In contrast, large batches drive high precision recommendations at the cost of diversity.
+Thus, our results establish that self-learning via agents for table extraction is tunable; through adjusting batch size, we can control schema refinement to maximize actionable coverage while minimizing redundancy.

-\textbf{Contribution 3:} We have constructed a manually labeled dataset \textbf{TASERTab} of ground truth labels for 3213 real-world Financial Holdings Tables amounting to \$731.7B in value.
-We sourced the filings directly from fund websites, labeled the total net assets for each fund, and recorded the span of each Financial Holdings Table.
-We believe that this is the first dataset of its kind for the research community to access real-world financial tables with structured outputs.
+\textbf{Contribution 3:} We have constructed a manually labeled dataset \textbf{TASERTab} of ground truth labels for 3,213 real-world Financial Holdings Tables amounting to \$731.7B in value.
+We sourced the filings from fund websites, labeled the total net assets for each fund, and recorded the span of each Financial Holdings Table.
+We believe that this is the first dataset of its kind to provide access to real-world financial tables side by side with structured outputs.